In this blog, I’ll talk briefly about Google Images, other websites where images are shown, and go through images SEO best practices.

 Don’t embed important text inside of images, in particular, avoid doing that for page headings and menu items.
 Not all users and search engines can access text in images.
 Translation tools won’t work on images, and often these images don’t make particularly useful previews for your site.

-These alt attributes are a way to provide information about the image to users who can’t see the images.
+Images Alt attributes are a way to provide information about the image to users who can’t see the images.
 This is good for accessibility, as well as for search engines.

 Use high-quality images